hanxinimm/LinqEntityFramework.Docs/docs/saving/transactions.md

 ### Limitations of System.Transactions

-1. EF Core relies on database providers to implement support for System.Transactions.
+1. Linq EF relies on database providers to implement support for System.Transactions.
 If a provider does not implement support for System.Transactions, it is possible that calls to these APIs will be completely ignored.
 SqlClient supports it.

    > [!IMPORTANT]
    > It is recommended that you test that the API behaves correctly with your provider before you rely on it for managing transactions.
 You are encouraged to contact the maintainer of the database provider if it does not.